-Starting Value:

-With respect to each Underlying Stock, its Closing Market Price on the pricing date.
+The Starting Value of each Underlying Stock may be higher or lower than the Closing Market Price of such Underlying Stock on the pricing date.

-Ending Value:

-With respect to each Underlying Stock, its Closing Market Price on the Final Calculation Day multiplied by its Price Multiplier on that day.
+Ending Value: With respect to each Underlying Stock, its Closing Market Price on the Final Calculation Day multiplied by its Price Multiplier on that day.
 The scheduled Final Calculation Day is subject to postponement in the event of Market Disruption Events, as described beginning on page PS-32 of the accompanying product supplement.